talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_2.md

 ```

 We are also going to clean our code a little and split the code into multiple functions.
-If we plan to add more feature we should really start think at a proper refactor and especially
+If we plan to add more features we should really start thinking about a proper refactor and especially
-to add **proper testing**, but we'll leave that for the next part in this serie.
+to add **proper testing**, but we'll leave that for the next part in this series.

 ```python title="simple_server.py" {9-24}
 import os